Can you Freeze Mashed Potatoes?

-Is freezing potatoes a good idea?
-I dare to answer with a resounding yes.
+Is freezing them a good idea?
+Of course, it is.
 They last for one to two months without a problem.
 It is a huge time saver, but it must be done the right way or you won't like what happens next.

-A lot of people had bad experiences when trying
+A lot of people have had bad experiences when trying

 to freeze mashed potatoes.
 Freezing them is easy,

-but it requires more than that to make leftover potatoes truly good.
+but it requires more than that to make leftover potatoes genuinely

 The 4 Step Process to Freeze Mashed Potatoes

 Even using a different variety changes the result.
 Russets are ideal for mashing, but you need to be careful before freezing.
 Yellow potatoes, such as Yukon Gold don't get as creamy, yet they hold their structure better in the freezer.
-It is possible to get a smooth texture without doing all the steps?
+Is it possible to get a smooth texture without doing all the steps?
 Maybe, but do you want to take the chance?
 I don't think so.